Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```
-The repeated attribut will allow you to declare various instances of the dio driver.
+The repeated attribute will allow you to declare various instances of the dio driver.
 In the tree.json you will put specific information about the pico and how many I:O's you want to control.
-Therefore, this json file can be modified.
+Therefore, this JSON file can be modified.

 **One driver will control one GPIO**